 Warning messageYou must be logged in to register for this event.
 For KSU employees you may use your NetID and Password to login.

-By registering for this webinar, you are responsible for completing each component of the workshop described below.
-This is part 1 of a 2 part workshop.
-(You do not need to register for Part 2.
-You will not find Part 2 for this OCD Workshop on the website).
+By registering for this webinar, you are responsible for completing all 3 components of the workshop described below.
+This is part 1 of a 3 part workshop.
+You will not see a Part 2 on this website, as it is the asynchronous part of the workshop.
 Please read below for more information.

 After completing this training, you should be able to:

-Participants will be required to complete the all online components of the training.
+Participants will be required to complete all three components of the training.
 This includes:

-- a live webinar (April 11 - 11:00 - 12:00).
-Information will be emailed to your kennesaw.edu address closer to the date of the webinar.
+-a live webinar (Jan 20 - 11:00-12:00) Information will be emailed to your kennesaw.edu address closer to the date of the webinar.

-- an asynchronous online component, which will be available for three weeks (April 11 - 28)
+-an asynchronous online component, which will be available for two weeks (Jan 20 - Feb 3)

 Note: This workshop assumes working knowledge of Desire To Learn (D2L).
-Otherwise, UITS training on Desire To Learn must be obtained prior to this workshop.
+Otherwise, ITS Outreach (https://computertrain.kennesaw.edu) training on Desire To Learn must be obtained prior to this workshop.